SriDoc/datasets/README.md

 ## Access to the Datasets

-To access the SinFUND and SinOCR datasets, please send an email request to [email-address].
+To access the SinFUND and SinOCR datasets, please send an email request to gihantha.19@cse.mrt.ac.lk.
 We will then provide you with a link to download the data.